-- 3.13 There are a significant number of partners in Ipswich providing and developing a wide variety of cycling opportunities for both adults and children alike.
+- 3.12 There are a significant number of partners in Ipswich providing and developing a wide variety of cycling opportunities for both adults and children alike.

 These opportunities include:

 - Cycle training coaching and leadership, bicycle maintenance.

 - Annual cycling events, including races, cycling festivals, cyclo-sportives, charity rides etc.

 - Cycling clubs,

 - Independent cycle shops

 - informal cycling groups and activities

 - Women only provision

 - Cycling for health

 - Led rides

-- 3.14 Ipswich Borough Council has also supported the delivery of a series of local racing opportunities for all age groups, supported existing clubs and to encourage their growth, Ipswich has two cycle facilities in the town with a BMX track situated on Landseer Park and a Cycle Speedway track at the Whitton Sports Centre.
-Both clubs based at these facilities have had considerable success nationally from members from the local community. - 3.15 As an employer, Ipswich Borough Council provides facilities to encourage its employees to cycle to work including secure, covered cycle storage, showers and changing facilities, use of bicycle pumps and discounted cycles through the 'cycle to work' scheme.
+- 3.13 Ipswich Borough Council has also supported the delivery of a series of local racing opportunities for all age groups, supported existing clubs and to encourage their growth, Ipswich has two cycle facilities in the town with a BMX track situated on Landseer Park and a Cycle Speedway track at the Whitton Sports Centre.
+Both clubs based at these facilities have had considerable success nationally from members from the local community.

+3.14 As an employer, Ipswich Borough Council provides facilities to encourage its employees to cycle to work including secure, covered cycle storage, showers and changing facilities, use of bicycle pumps and discounted cycles through the 'cycle to work' scheme.
 The Council also provides pool bikes for staff to use on work related journeys.
-Some other organisations in the town also provide similar facilities.